 Autopsies are necessary in complex wrongful death cases where the at-fault party’s defense lawyer and insurance companies insist that some other factor was responsible for causing the death as a way to escape liability and minimize or deny your claim.
 An autopsy is almost always necessary in medical malpractice cases.

-If you have other questions about your wrongful death case, do not hesitate to schedule a free phone consultation with our lawyers at Dan Doyle Law Group.
+If you have other questions about your wrongful death case, do not hesitate to schedule a free phone consultation with our wrongful death lawyer in Philadelphia at Dan Doyle Law Group.
 Call at 215-987-3730 to have our attorneys evaluate your case for free.